Creative Chronicles: Programming

 C++ is a standard language with a solid process for standardisation and improvement at an international scale.
 C++ comprises a combination of both high-level and low-level language features and is the only industrial programming language that is built around this concept.
 It is also one of the most popular programming languages ever created.

-- Our Animation Programmer, Hubert Mohr-Daurat, shares a poster presentation on 'Automated Regression Tests For Character Animation Systems'.
+- Animation Programmer, Hubert Mohr-Daurat, shares a poster presentation on 'Automated Regression Tests For Character Animation Systems'.